minghsu0107/s3-upload-file/README.md

 # S3-upload-file
-Minimum working example showing how to upload file to S3 bucket.
+Minimal working example showing how to upload file to S3 bucket.

 ## Usage
 Run the following command: